Reading & Phonics

 Reading

-At Merton Park we use a range of approaches to explore high quality texts.
-Children from Reception to Year 6 are exposed to some of the best children’s literature and to creative teaching approaches through the school’s involvement in the Power of Reading project.
+At Merton Park we use a range of approaches to develop early reading and foster a culture of reading for pleasure.
+Children from Reception to Year 6 are exposed to some of the best children’s literature and to creative teaching approaches throughout their time at Merton Park.

-In Reception and KS1 children take home a colour banded reading book appropriate to their level.
+In Reception, Y1 & the start of Y2, children take home a decodable reading book appropriate to their level.
 Every week children read with a teacher or teaching assistant and their book is changed when appropriate.
+Children also take home a reading for pleasure book and library book.

 Each class has the opportunity to visit the school library once a week and children can choose to browse and read during lunchtime library sessions.
 Children can also access the library database online from home to choose books and to read and write reviews.